billyfish/earmark/readme.md

 Any other ideas are welcome. :-)

 ## Changes

+### 1.2 - (28/07/2021)
+ * Added the option to use the application HTML viewer window to display the generated HTML.

 ### 1.1 - (19/01/2021)
  * Added command line arguments and icon tooltypes.